gnafit/gna/doc/source/bundles/detector_eres_common3.rst

 Testing scripts
 """""""""""""""

-There is now individual testing script for  :ref:`detector_eres_common3`.
+There is no individual testing script for  :ref:`detector_eres_common3`.
 Nevertheless it is included in the :ref:`bundlechain_v01` testing script:

 .. code-block:: sh